theatre building cleaned

 • In 2004, Pakuranga Rotary recognised President Laurie Mills's innovative work since 2000 with a community services award of excellence.

-• Regular club nights and five major productions a year.
+• Five major productions a year.

-• Website launched in 2002: www.hlt.org.nz
+• Website launched in 2002: www.hlt.nz

-• Since 1998, the theatre has staged professional workshops with such theatre luminaries as Jennifer Ward-Lealand, Michael Hurst, Kirstie O'Sullivan, Cameron Rhodes, Miranda Harcourt, Stuart Devenie, Oliver Driver, John Parker, Kirstie O'Sullivan, Ben Crowder, Bryan Caldwell, Justin Lewis and Tracy Grant Lord.
+• Since 1999, the theatre has staged professional workshops with such theatre luminaries as Jennifer Ward-Lealand, Michael Hurst, Kirstie O'Sullivan, Cameron Rhodes, Miranda Harcourt, Stuart Devenie, Oliver Driver, John Parker, Kirstie O'Sullivan, Ben Crowder, Bryan Caldwell, Justin Lewis and Tracy Grant Lord.
 In 2004, professional actor/director John Callen worked with a cast and crew for seven weeks to stage a season of Speaking in Tongues.

-• Simon Phillips, Artistic Director (2000-11) of the Melbourne Theatre Company, got his start as a director at age 16 in 1974.
+• Simon Phillips, Artistic Director (2000-11) of the Melbourne Theatre Company, got his start as a director at HLT age 16 in 1974.
 He went on to win best production and best actor awards in 1978, before turning professional.

 • In the 2003 Howick Santa Parade, HLT's float won the Best Recreational/Community Group award.